National Skill Development Corporation: Projects and collaborations

 It is estimated that by 2022 India will need an additional 104 million people in the workforce with a further 298 million requiring upgrade in training.
 To address this NSDC has started skill development initiatives in North East India, with a target of training 240,000 people in 2017–18.

 NSDC has also partnered with Amazon's "meri saheli" initiative to improve the digital literacy of women.
 Together with Google India, it has launched a program to train people on mobile development, via a 100-hour course to be delivered though partner agencies.

 NSDC also signed a collaboration with the Indian Institute of Corporate Affairs to train people within CSR, corporate governance, business innovation, e-governance and other skills.
 Other partners include the Adani Foundation, Uber and Maruti.

 On July 8, 2020, NSDC and Microsoft announced their partnership which will provide digital learning to over 1 lakh people in 12 months of time.
 This program will cover a wide range of skills learning; from basic level of digital information to advanced digital skills and technological knowledge.

 EFS Facilities Services Group partners National Skill Development Corporation (NSDC) towards the launch of Tejas in 2020.

 Legal structure and Governance

 NSDC operates under a Public Private Partnership (PPP) model.
 The Government of India through the Ministry of Skill Development & Entrepreneurship (MSDE) owns 49% of the share capital, while the private sector owns 51%.
 According to the NSDC's Board Report, the government is the largest shareholder and corporation controller, and the private holders are 10 business associations or confederations – including the Confederation of Indian Industry (CII), Federation of Indian Chambers of Commerce and Industry (FICCI) and National Association of Software & Service Companies (NASSCOM) – each with 5.1% share capital.
-Under the aegis of MSDE, NSDC has collaborated with central and state governments, industry, non-profit organisations and academia to synergise and accelerate the skilling efforts.
+Under the aegis of MSDE, NSDC has collaborated with central and state governments, industry, non-profit organizations and academia to synergies and accelerate the skilling efforts.